 a comfy knit raglan dress

-with a shoulder detail that highlight end enhance that part of the body: because a mom need practical garments but they can be fun and flirty too!
+with a shoulder detail that highlights end enhances that part of the body: because a mom need practical garments but they can be fun and flirty too!

-You can find it here on my pattern shop on Craftsy (affiliate link), for FREE.
+You can find it here in my pattern shop on Craftsy (affiliate link), for FREE.

 If you’re not in Craftsy, follow my step-by-step instructions about how to create an account for FREE in minutes… you won’t regret it!